brosander/dev-docker-compose/ambari/hdf/README.md

-snapshot.sh - Pauses cluster containers, commits their filesystem to images, and then unpauses them. restore.sh - Kills and removes cluster containers, restores a previously created set of snapshot images, starts cluster containers. socks.sh - Manages socks proxy.
+snapshot.sh - Pauses cluster containers, commits their filesystem to images, and then unpauses them. restore.sh - Kills and removes cluster containers, restores a previously created set of snapshot images, starts cluster containers. teardown.sh - Performs docker-compose down and cleans up squid if killsquid is passed in. socks.sh - Manages socks proxy.